newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/owning/date-of-formation.md

 ## Business Formation

-When did you form your business (this is the day you got your `Entity ID|entity-id`)?
+When did you form your business?
+Find your formation date on your `certificate of formation|certificate-formation`.

+This field is required for LLCs, C Corps, LPs, and LPs.